Skip to content

 Context manager mode

 Use with Timer() as m: (sync) or async with Timer() as m: (async).
-On block exit, the yielded Measurement has its wall_time and cpu_time set.
+On block exit, the returned Measurement has its wall_time and cpu_time set.
 There is one measurement per block; nested and sequential blocks each receive their own measurement.
 See Measure a block for nested blocks, multiple threads, and exception behavior.

 Decorator mode

 Apply @Timer() (or @Timer(metadata={...}, maxlen=100) etc.) to a function or generator.
 Each call produces one Measurement, appended to the wrapped callable’s measurements deque.
 Supported callables include sync and async functions and sync and async generators (one measurement per call, or per full consumption for generators).
-See Measure functions for maxlen and thread safety.
+See Measure function calls for maxlen and thread safety.

 Callbacks